 Frequently Asked Questions

-How often can you do a hot oil treatment?
+How often should you do a hot oil treatment on hair?

 - A hot oil treatment can treat damaged hair, hair breakage, dry scalp, and excessive hair shedding.